dshavoc/aiml-assignment-11.1/README.md

 ## Evaluation

+The evaluation metric is Root Mean Squared Error (RMSE), because its value is on the same scale as the input, so it's somewhat intuitive.
+The input is a combination of one-hot and normalized, lending the RMSE value toward a range of -1 to +1.

 | Model | Data Set | Train RMSE | Test RMSE |
 | -- | -- | -- | -- |
 | Model 0 - Simple Linear | 0 | 0.48839664260876164 | 0.48825000707798155